ezhivitsa/microservices-starter/README.md

 We use projects `lint-staged` and `husky` to start tests on changed files.
 For example if you have changed files in authorization backend service we will start unit tests and lint tests for this service before commit.

-## ToDo list:
-1. add event sourcing to one backend service
-2. Add appointment, schedule and user event messages to documentation

 ## License

 Microservices starter is released under the [MIT License](LICENSE).